pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 - **Was any preprocessing/cleaning/labeling of the data done?** Raw CS:GO demo files are event streams and the events and tables can be accessed with a [parser](https://github.com/markus-wa/demoinfocs-golang).
 The CS:GO demo files are first processed by our parser, and the output of the parser is what we call a replay.
 The replay is transformed by a Post Parser Processor (PPP) where we engineer new columns, clean up extraneous round data, and fix certain values.

-- **Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data?** CS:GO demo files are deleted quickly after they are processed.
+- **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data?** CS:GO demo files are deleted quickly after they are processed.
 If we need to add new features based on demos, we can update the parser or PPP and new data will contain the new information.
 Since new matches are streaming in automatically each day, it will be sufficient to update that step to create a new dataset with the improved feature.

 - **Is the software used to preprocess/clean/label the instances available?** Not at present, but we may release this in the future.